Leading from Experience

 The Workshop

-This workshop is designed to strengthen participants’ ability to exercise leadership in a broad range of work roles through taking up a consultative stance.
+This workshop is designed to strengthen participants’ ability to exercise leadership in a broad range of work roles through finding one's negative capability and taking up a consultative stance.
 Participants learn to recognize the value of their inner experience - thoughts, feelings, associations, fantasies, daydreams, pre-occupations - and to articulate them to further the group’s purpose and task, be it in a work, community, or family context.

 The Consultative Stance